-• Energy source shift for hybrid gas or fuel electric heat pumps ; this potential is extremely high - the electricity consumption can be lowered at any time, but the market for hybrid heat pumps is just at its beginning (still negligible in 2014).
+- Inertia of the building (this includes all types of electric heating without storage and boiler circulation pump), - Inertia built in the heating system (electric storage radiators and electric boilers) - Energy source shift (gas or fuel) for hybrid electric heat pumps during peak hours; this potential is extremely high the electricity consumption can be lowered at any time, but the market for hybrid heat pumps is just at its beginning (still negligible in 2014). - Power to heat aims to absorb power supply peaks, which can be achieved for example by electrical heaters inside storage tanks of hydraulic heating systems.
+Switching to electrical heating has no restrictions for the user.

 All electric heating appliances include some sort of controls, mainly thermostatic.
-Newer installations of electric heaters and heat pumps have more advanced control systems though typically not enabled for exchanging signals with third parties.
-Recently, smart thermostats (e.g. NEST and TADO) have been proposed to customers of energy suppliers.
-They presently mainly regard traditional boiler systems in Europe, but some are available for electric radiators and heat pumps and could help to realize the DR potential of these appliances, as they provide a internet communication and control infrastructure.
+Newer installations of electric heaters and heat pumps have more advanced control systems though typically not enabled for exchanging signals with third parties..
+Recently, smart thermostats have been proposed to customers of energy suppliers, allowing to control electric radiators and boilers, but only in the mode ON/OFF.
+HVAC manufacturers typically offer central controllers with more sophisticated controls for their own units (integration of other variables as variable speed of the compressor drive), which may communicate with a building controller or a network for some of them.